dgoetz/graphing-training/sections/graphite/05_installation.md

         Require all granted
     </Directory>

-Finally we can start the Apache webserver:
+Finally we can restart the pre-installed Apache webserver:

     @@@Sh
     # systemctl start httpd.service